ShabbirHasan1/algorithmic-trading-98/historicaldata/README.md

 ## 📂 Dataset Access

-Due to large file sizes, the datasets are hosted on Google Drive.
-Each link corresponds to a specific timeframe:
+Due to large file sizes, the datasets are hosted on Jio Cloud:

 | Timeframe | Download Link | Size |
 |-----------|----------------|-----|
 | 1-Minute  | 🔗 [Link 1](#) | 52GB |

+- Any further change in links will be updated here itself.
 ---

 ## 📬 Contact